narasimhathirunagaram/excel_to_database_loader/README.md

-# Sales Data Processing Script
+# Python script for Sales Data Processing

 This Python script processes sales data from two different regions (Region A and Region B) and performs various transformations according to specified business rules.
 It loads the cleaned and transformed data into an SQLite database for further analysis and validation.